peetceenatoo/my-thesis/README.md

 - It **strictly generalizes** the classical *best fixed price* benchmark, since any fixed price can be viewed as a degenerate distribution.
 - It is **strictly stronger**, because randomization enables better trade-offs between profit and gain from trade.
 - It naturally reflects the flexibility introduced by **global budget balance**.

+## Acknowledgments

+Our work was published at top-tier conference ICML 2026, held in Seoul, South Korea.